ohyama/dotfiles/README.md

 ## Node.js

-Please install Node.js with using nodebrew.
+Please install Node.js with using nodebrew.

 ### nodebrew